gauthamraoh/authors/README.md

 # Install angular/cli

-# To run this app follow the below steps
+# To run the app follow the below steps

 # 1) Clone respository to folder